RepEval2017/RepEval2017.github.io/shared_task.md

 navigation_weight: 3
 ---

-## <span class="c14 c53">Call for Participation: RepEval 2017 Shared Task</span>
+## <span class="c14 c53">The RepEval 2017 Shared Task</span>

 ### <span class="c25">Introduction</span>

-<span>RepEval 2017 will feature a shared task meant to evaluate natural language understanding models based on sentence encoders—that is, models that transform sentences into fixed-length vector representations and reason using those representations.
+<span>RepEval 2017 features a shared task meant to evaluate natural language understanding models based on sentence encoders—that is, models that transform sentences into fixed-length vector representations and reason using those representations.
 The task will be natural language inference (also known as recognizing textual entailment, or RTE) in the style of</span> <span class="c2">[SNLI](http://nlp.stanford.edu/projects/snli/)</span><span class="c4">—a three-class balanced classification problem over sentence pairs.
-The shared task will feature a new, dedicated dataset that spans several genres of text.</span>
+The shared task will feature a new, dedicated dataset that spans several genres of text.
+Participation is open and new teams may join at any time.</span>

 <span class="c4"></span>